This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Blend the wet ingredients: Add 3 pieces medium carrots, peeled and roughly chopped (about 10-11 oz), 4 pieces large eggs, 1 cups vegetable oil, and 2 cups granulated sugar to a blender.
+- Add in the carrots, peeled and roughly chopped (about 10-11 oz), 4 pieces large eggs, 1 cups vegetable oil, and 2 cups granulated sugar to a blender.
 Blend on high until completely smooth with no visible carrot pieces, about 60 seconds.
-The mixture will be bright orange and slightly frothy.
+The mixture will be bright orange and slightly frothy.3 medium carrots, 4 large eggs, 1 cups vegetable oil, 2 cups granulated sugar

-- Combine dry ingredients: In a large bowl, whisk together 2.5 cups all-purpose flour, 1 tablespoons baking powder, and 0.3 teaspoons salt.
+- In a large bowl, whisk together all-purpose flour, baking powder, and salt.2.5 cups all-purpose flour, 1 tablespoons baking powder, 1/2 teaspoons salt

-- Mix the batter: Pour the blender mixture into the bowl of dry ingredients.
-Use a spatula or wooden spoon to fold everything together until just combined — don’t overmix.
+- Pour the blender mixture into the bowl of dry ingredients.
+Use a spatula or wooden spoon to fold everything together until just combined, don't overmix.
 The batter will be thin and pourable.

-- Bake the cake: Pour the batter into the prepared 9×13 inch pan.
-Bake until a toothpick inserted into the center comes out clean.
+- Pour the batter into the prepared 9×13 inch pan.
+Bake for 24-28 minutes or until a toothpick inserted into the center comes out clean.

-- Start the chocolate glaze: While the cake bakes (or cools slightly), combine 14 ounces sweetened condensed milk (one 14 oz can), 3 tablespoons unsweetened cocoa powder, and 2 tablespoons unsalted butter in a medium saucepan over medium heat.
-Stir constantly until the mixture is smooth, bubbling gently, and slightly thickened, about 5 minutes.
+- While the cake bakes (or cools slightly), combine 14 ounces sweetened condensed milk (one 14 oz can), unsweetened cocoa powder, and 2 tablespoons unsalted butter in a medium saucepan over medium heat.
+Stir constantly until the mixture is smooth, bubbling gently, and slightly thickened, about 5 minutes.14 ounces sweetened condensed milk, 3 tablespoons unsweetened cocoa powder, 2 tablespoons unsalted butter

-- Add evaporated milk & thicken: Stir in 0.3 cups evaporated milk and reduce heat to medium-low.
-Continue simmering and stirring for another 2-3 minutes until the glaze thickens back up and coats the back of a spoon.
+- Stir in evaporated milk and reduce heat to medium-low.
+Continue simmering and stirring for another 2-3 minutes until the glaze thickens back up and coats the back of a spoon.1/3 cups evaporated milk

-- Finish with chocolate chips: Remove the saucepan from heat and immediately stir in 0.3 cups dark chocolate chips until completely melted and the glaze is glossy and smooth.
+- Remove the saucepan from heat and immediately stir in dark chocolate chips until completely melted and the glaze is glossy and smooth.1/3 cups dark chocolate chips

-- Let cake cool briefly: Remove the cake from the oven and let it cool in the pan for about 10 minutes.
-You want it still warm but not screaming hot — this helps the glaze soak in slightly without melting right through.
+- Remove the cake from the oven and let it cool in the pan for about 10 minutes.
+You want it still warm but not screaming hot, this helps the glaze soak in slightly without melting right through.

-- Glaze the cake: Pour the warm chocolate glaze evenly over the warm cake, using a spatula or the back of a spoon to spread it to the edges.
-Let the cake cool completely before slicing — the glaze will set into a glossy, fudgy layer.
+- Pour the warm chocolate glaze evenly over the warm cake, using a spatula or the back of a spoon to spread it to the edges, top with chocolate sprinkles.
+Let the cake cool completely before slicing, the glaze will set into a glossy, fudgy layer.

 Notes